 Many commercial whitening products list hydrogen peroxide as an ingredient.
 However, they often contain high concentrations of the chemical compound.

 When hydrogen peroxide is heavily concentrated, it can lead to gum irritation, tooth sensitivity, and/or enamel erosion.
-When diluted in toothpaste or mouthwash, studies show hydrogen peroxide is safe to use.
+However, studies show HP is safe to use if it is diluted in toothpaste or mouthwash.

 It is best to use whitening products that contain 1 to 1.5 percent hydrogen peroxide.
 Many of these products also have small amounts of baking soda.